arnoldschan/rd-handbook/README.md

 ### Linting
-Linting highlights syntactical and stylistic problems in your Python source code without running your code base.
+Linting highlights syntactical and stylistic problems in your Python source code without running your codebase.
-If you have installed [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from Python extension above, you'll be able to see your coding mistakes in real-time, such as syntax error, undefined variable, etc.
+If you have installed [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the Python extension above, you'll be able to see your coding mistakes in real-time, such as syntax error, undefined variable, etc.

 For stricter linting: https://code.visualstudio.com/docs/python/linting